AppEasyX/Easy-X/README.md

 ###Powerful Technology

-EX is not only a UI engine, each link will also take him to the client productproduction
+EasyX is not only a UI engine, each link will also take him to the client productproduction

 ###Plentiful Interfaces